ptiger10/tada/README.md

 * Install tada globally: `$ go get -u github.com/ptiger10/tada`
 * `$ jupyter notebook` (should launch a window in your default browser)
 * From Home screen -> New -> Go

+One of the biggest limitations of gophernotes is that it does not provide signature hinting.
+This is a [known issue](https://github.com/gopherdata/gophernotes/issues/173).

 [Sample Notebook](tutorial.ipynb)